sanity-io/sanity-shopify-studio/docs/features.md

 <p><img width="280" src="https://user-images.githubusercontent.com/209129/173621897-cfe069e9-4719-4433-b78b-f932d079fce3.png"></p>

-`/documentActions/shopifyLink.ts`
+`/plugins/customDocumentActions/shopifyLink.ts`

 A shortcut to edit the current product or product variant in Shopify in a new window.
+You'll need to set your Shopify admin domain in `constants.ts`.

 ## Custom input and preview components